operator-framework/operator-sdk/doc/proposals/openshift-4.4/kubebuilder-integration.md

 ### User Stories

-#### Story 1 - Design a Kubebuilder plugin interface that let’s the SDK reuse and extend the CLI
+#### Story 1 - Design a Kubebuilder plugin interface that lets the SDK reuse and extend the CLI

 After upstream discussions with the Kubebuilder maintainers there is consensus that Kubebuilder should support an interface to register plugins that would be used to provide the implementation of CLI commands.
-This way Kubebuilder would not have to directly expose its cobra CLI for the SDK’s consumption, and the SDK could still reuse Kubebuilder’s plugins to scaffold new projects (init and create) while also being able to register its own plugins to extend the CLI for SDK specific subcommands (csv-gen, scorecard).
+This way Kubebuilder would not have to directly expose its [cobra][cobra] CLI for the SDK’s consumption, and the SDK could still reuse Kubebuilder’s plugins to scaffold new projects (init and create) while also being able to register its own plugins to extend the CLI for SDK specific subcommands (csv-gen, scorecard).